coinsx/api-documentation/source/index.md

 Welcome to the Magnr Trading API.
 Technical details on how to implement and connect to our API is provided below.

-For the lowest latency, we recommend using price data direct from the exchanges we connect with.
-This will allow for better pricing data to be fed directly into your trading scripts.
-Magnr's position execution policy is at-best market price.
-Frequent price updates will result in execution prices closer to market prices.

-- Bitfinex: [https://api.bitfinex.com/v1/pubticker/BTCUSD]() <a href='http://docs.bitfinex.com/#rest'>Bitfinex Documentation</a>
-- Bitstamp: [https://www.bitstamp.net/api/ticker/]() <a href='https://www.bitstamp.net/api/'>Bitstamp Documentation</a>
-- ItBit: [https://api.itbit.com/v1/markets/XBTUSD/ticker]() <a href='https://api.itbit.com/docs'>ItBit Documentation</a>

 ## Environments

 Magnr provides 2 separate environments for development and production.